 ]]>

 In the past I despised reading.
-It was a loathsome task to me.
+It was a loathsome task for me.

-I recall between 2008 and 2012 it took me four years to read the entire Bible.
+I recall that between 2002 and 2006 it took me four years to read the entire Bible.
 Not because I was reading slowly and carefully and studying the scriptures diligently, but because I would read for a half hour a day over the course of two or three days and then not pick up the Bible again for three weeks.

-But beginning around 2022, I began seeing the need for the implementation of personal self-discipline and had begun reading the Bible with consistency and regularity even when I didn’t feel like it.
+I began to see my need for implementing personal self-discipline and afterward began reading the Bible with consistency and regularity even when I didn’t feel like it.

 But a short time ago I asked my wife if there was any value in reading other Christian books.
 I said “Why bother when you could just read the Bible?”
 For certain, a man is a fool if he forsakes the word of God while embracing the words of man.